garekchurch/garekchurch/README.md

 - 👋 Hi, I’m @garekchurch
-- 👀 I’m interested in Sports Analytics, Sports (Duh), Chess, Cooking, and Traveling
+- 👀 I’m interested in Sports Analytics, Fitness & Nutrition, Chess, Cooking, and Traveling
 - 🌱 I’m currently learning Python and R
 - 💞️ I’m looking to collaborate on sports analytics projects related to Basketball, Soccer, and Baseball.
 - 📫 How to reach me ... email: garekchurch@gmail.com